zoometh/iconr/README.md

 Check the ***iconr*** web site [**here**](https://zoometh.github.io/iconr/articles/index.html).
 See also, how to [contribute](.github/CONTRIBUTING.md) to the next package release, and how to [report an issue](https://github.com/zoometh/iconr/issues) using the [issue template](.github/ISSUE_TEMPLATE.md).

-To cite the package, please use this reference:
+To cite the package, please use this [article](https://joss.theoj.org/papers/10.21105/joss.03191) as the most recent reference:

 ```
 @article{Huet2021,